TheDahoom/Sveltekit-seo/README.md

 [MIT License](https://github.com/TheDahoom/Sveltekit-seo/blob/main/LICENSE)

 ## Credits
--Thanks to [ArchangelGCA](https://github.com/ArchangelGCA) for the multiple quality of life imporvements and fixes!
+- Thanks to [ArchangelGCA](https://github.com/ArchangelGCA) for the multiple quality of life imporvements and fixes!
--Thanks to [RodneyLab](https://github.com/rodneylab) for his [blog](https://rodneylab.com/adding-schema-org-markup-to-sveltekit-site/) post which taught me about jsonLd and for suggesting an interesting snippet of code to render jsonLd
+- Thanks to [RodneyLab](https://github.com/rodneylab) for his [blog](https://rodneylab.com/adding-schema-org-markup-to-sveltekit-site/) post which taught me about jsonLd and for suggesting an interesting snippet of code to render jsonLd

 ## As seen on
 [Svelte Blog](https://svelte.dev/blog/whats-new-in-svelte-may-2024)